Bishops respond to same-sex wedding ruling

 “Decision 1516 does not authorize United Methodist clergy to violate civil law in their practice of ministry,” the bishops’ statement said.

-Last year, General Conference — the denomination’s top lawmaking assembly — also passed legislation submitted by the Council of Bishops that explicitly allows central conferences to set their standards for clergy ordination and marriage rites.
+Last year, General Conference — the denomination’s top lawmaking assembly — also passed legislation submitted by the Council of Bishops that explicitly allows central conferences to set their own standards for clergy ordination and marriage rites.
 The international gathering approved this measure days before eliminating denomination-wide bans on gay clergy and same-sex weddings.
 The legislation is now Paragraph 544.15 in the denomination’s Book of Discipline, the church’s law book.

 The Philippines, West Africa and Africa central conferences, which have met since General Conference, have put policies in place that recognize marriage only between a man and woman.